 Here at Firebear, we are always passionate about e-commerce technologies and platforms.
 From the very beginning of our history, we were dedicated to the Magento ecosystem.
 However, it’s time to exceed the existing boundaries, exploring new solutions.
-This time, Shopware captured our attention with an incredible amount to discover, especially after the switch to Shopware 6.
+This time, Shopware captured our attention with an incredible amount of information to discover, especially after the switch to Shopware 6.
 Below, we describe how to get started with the Shopware e-commerce platform.
-The article contains a basic guide to the ecosystem and platform as well as links to other materials that explore its admin and features.
+The article contains a basic guide to the ecosystem as well as links to other materials that explore its admin and features.

 Shopware 6 is a modern e-commerce system that comes after Shopware 5, which has been popular for years in Germany but didn’t gain broad popularity internationally.
 The reason for the inability to cross the borders was the system’s clumsiness.
 It was an outdated platform that was replaced by a completely new solution.
 Right!
 The situation reminds me of the switch between Magento 1 and Magento 2.